nualagr/dargan-health-foods/TESTING.md

-Site visitors can see images of the products on the site within the product cards displayed in the 'New In' section of the homepage and on the different 'Products' pages, whether they choose to browse the store by department, category, tag or to search for by keyword or by brand.
+Site visitors can see images of the products on the site within the product cards displayed in the 'New In' section of the homepage and on the different 'Products' pages, whether they choose to browse the store by department, category, tag or to search for a keyword or by brand.

 ![alt text](documentation/readme-images/tested-user-stories-screenshots/screenshot-organic-products-store-owner-desktop-device.png "Screenshot of a the Organic search results page on a desktop device.")

 <br>

-&#9745; Provide site users with a straight-forward online shopping experience.
+&#9745; Provide site users with a straightforward online shopping experience.

 The high-quality images provided, where available, allow the user to quickly visually identify the products.
 If they recognise them as the product they require, an 'Add to Cart' button allows